Tour of the Grand Canyon Begins and Ends in Las Vegas

 Zion National Park

 After driving north-eastwards from Las Vegas, our first stop was in the pretty town of Springdale.
 Nestled in a valley, it is the gateway to one of the most beautiful National Parks in the US.

-What makes this a more special visit is that visitors are bussed into the park, rather than being able to drive their own vehicles in.
+What makes this a more special visit is that visitors are taken by bus into the park, rather than driving their own vehicles.
 This avoids the issue of chaos and cars.
 Shuttles run regularly from several locations in the town.
 There are a number of drop off points in the Park up and down the river valley depending on where you want to go and what you want to see.

 The views on either side are breathtaking and majestic and immediately made us wonder why we hadn’t booked to stay in the area for more than our scheduled two days.

 Having done a little homework beforehand about what we had planned for the day, we set off, crossed the river and began our exploration.